Ravenswood in Jackson County, West Virginia — The American South (Appalachia)

 3. Ohio History article on William Crawford.
 This Ohio Historical Society article details many of the events in the life of William Crawford.
 (Submitted on January 10, 2011, by Jamie Abel of Westerville, Ohio.)

 Credits.
 This page was last revised on October 9, 2018.
-This page originally submitted on January 10, 2011, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 1,013 times since then and 52 times this year.
+It was originally submitted on January 10, 2011, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 1,077 times since then and 13 times this year.
 Photos: 1, 2, 3, 4. submitted on January 10, 2011, by Jamie Abel of Westerville, Ohio.
 5. submitted on October 9, 2018, by J. J. Prats of Powell, Ohio. • Craig Swain was the editor who published this page.